Khoert/Youtube_Guide/README.md

 2. Installing
    2.1.
 Change to the installed repository, where requirements.txt is located 2.2.
 Install all packages required for the app with the command: "python -m pip install -r requirements.txt"
+3.
-3. Running the app
+4. Running the app
    3.1.
-After installation change to the installed repository, where YT_guide_v2.py is located 3.2.
+Change to the location in the installed repository, where YT_guide_v2.py is located 3.2.
 Start the app in your web browser with the command "python -m streamlit run path/to/YT_guide_v2.py"